Dandelion

 • Normal stomach and liver function

-• Also works as a prebiotic and antioxidant
+• It also acts as a prebiotic and antioxidant

-We would like to inform you that we can no longer present claims that might imply any healing effect of herbs or fungi on our website.
-It’s prohibited by existing EU legislation.
-Even though traditional Chinese medicine has worked for thousands of years and has been tested on an immense number of patients.
-We also we can’t mention the effects proved by current scientific studies.
-But we believe in our customers' common sense.
-Detailed information on herbs and fungi is available in publicly available sources on the Internet.
-Valuable information is available at www.tcmencyklopedie.cz.
+Please be advised that our website can no longer make claims that are not EU approved health claims and could give the impression of any medicinal effect of herbs or mushrooms.
+Current EU legislation prohibits this.
+This is despite the fact that traditional Chinese medicine has worked for thousands of years and has been tested on countless patients.
+At the same time, we must not even mention the effects demonstrated by contemporary scientific studies.
+But we believe in the common sense of our customers.
+For detailed information about herbs and mushrooms, please search the publicly available sources on the Internet.
+For example, valuable information can be found at www.tcmencyklopedie.cz.

 Martin Powell - Medicinal Mushrooms A Clinical Guide